Sqon/sqon/README.md

 2. Extracts the contents of the Sqon to a cache directory.
 3. Runs the primary script, if one exists.

 Variables, constants, functions, and classes are not introduced into the global scope by the script.
 If supporting code is required for the bootstrapping process, it must exist in the `Sqon\Bootstrap` namespace.
+Using the prefix `Sqon_Bootstrap_` for a function or class name is also acceptable.

 If the Sqon is intended to be used as a command line application, a [shebang line][] should be prepended to the PHP bootstrap script.
 Otherwise, the shebang line should be omitted to prevent PHP from printing it.